 We were inundated by well-wishers, most eager to see our baby.
 They politely asked to hold him as my 18-month-old son looked on.
 Music began and played festively in the background.
 Dishes clinked.
 Lights blinked.
 Conversation rose.

 We had been there 30 minutes when the tears began.
-While all these faces were familiar to us, to my children they were strangers.
+While all these faces were familiar to us as adults, to my children they were strangers.
 As everyone came close and the noise level grew, my sweet boys both became overwhelmed.
 Their eyes darted about and their cries called to us.
 It was just too much.

 The holidays can be a wonderful time of celebration and fun.
-But for children, our schedules and parties can quickly become times of overstimulation and exhaustion.
+But for children, our schedules and parties can quickly become times of over-stimulation and exhaustion.
+Maybe they are overwhelmed.
+Maybe they go into overdrive.
+Maybe the Sweets and Treats catch their stomachs off-guard.
 How can we help them through family gatherings, making the most of the season for ourselves and for them?

-It is hope that I cling to and hope they will need as they learn that we are loved and seen and comforted in the midst of a raucous world.
+God came to earth to claim us as his children.
+He has heard our needs and drawn us close.
+I want to teach my children that the parties are fun, but that hope is found in the reason our families gather together.
+It is hope that I cling to and hope they will need as they learn.
+May our holiday parties guide our children to know that are loved and seen and comforted in the midst of a raucous world.